IridescenceTech/Project-Aether/README.md

 Project Aether is a game engine written in [Zig](https://ziglang.org/)⚡

-It is platform agnostic; there should be no difference running between Windows, Mac, Linux, and consoles like the PSP or the 3DS.
+It is platform agnostic; there should be no difference running between Windows, Linux, and consoles like the PSP or the 3DS.

 All user code is a library that gets linked into the engine.
 The user simply has a state machine, event system, and ECS system.